GuiRosaAlves/ignitelab-design-system/README.md

 <!-- LICENÇA -->
 ## Licença

-O projeto publicado em 2022 sobre a licença MIT ❤️
+Projeto publicado em 2022 sobre a licença MIT ❤️

 <p align="right">(<a href="#readme-top">voltar para o começo</a>)</p>